Uniform Asymptotics and Confidence Regions Based on the Adaptive Lasso with Partially Consistent Tuning: Introduction

-Since explicit expressions for the finite-sample distribution and the coverage probabilities of confidence regions are unknown when the regressors are not orthogonal, our study is set in an asymptotic framework.
+Since explicit expressions for the finite-sample distribution and therefore also the coverage probabilities of confidence regions are unknown when the regressors are not orthogonal, our study is set in an asymptotic framework.
 We determine the appropriate uniform rate of convergence and derive the asymptotic distribution of an appropriately scaled estimator that has been centered at the true parameter.
 While the limit distribution is still only implicitly defined through a minimization problem, the key observation and finding is that one may explicitly characterize the set of minimizers once the union over all true parameters is taken.
-This is done by heavily exploiting the structure of the corresponding optimization and leads to a compact set $\M$ that is determined by the asymptotic Gram matrix as well as the asymptotic deviations between the componentwise tuning parameters and the maximal one.
-This result can then be used to show how any confidence region with positive asymptotic coverage needs to include $\M$.
-Even more so, such confidence sets will necessarily always have asymptotic coverage equal to one, showing that it is impossible to construct classical confidence regions with arbitrary coverage in this setting.
+This is done by heavily exploiting the structure of the corresponding optimization problem and leads to a compact set $\M$ that is determined by the asymptotic Gram matrix as well as the asymptotic deviations between the componentwise tuning parameters and the maximal one.
+Subsequently, this result can be used to show how the set $\M$ acts as a benchmark for confidence regions since, very loosely put, any larger set will necessarily have asymptotic coverage equal to one, and any smaller set will exhibit zero uniform coverage in the limit.
+We will formalize this statement, sharpen it for a wide class of tuning regimes and demonstrate the intrinsic problem that arises for inference in connection with this estimation method.

+In this article, we show that the one-dimensional case from \cite{PoetscherSchneider10} can indeed be generalized to arbitrary low-dimensional models.
+Our investigations reveal the geometry of confidence regions based on the adaptive Lasso which cannot be seen in the intervals of the one-dimensional setting.
+Our study also encompasses the effects of varying tuning schemes over different components of the parameter which may result in a loss of dimension in the confidence set.